loggar/note/notes/career/skill-test.java.spring.md

 > Describe Dependency Injection.

-> Describe the differences between == and equals
+> Describe the differences between == and equals.

-> Describe synchronized keyword
+> Describe synchronized keyword.

 > Describe the differences between functional and object-oriented programming.

 > Code: Create a simply-configured Spring Dynamic Web Application.
-Write a Service component that generates a json content from a text file.
-Write a Controller component that provides clients a json format text the Service component generated.
+Write a Service component and Controller class that do simple actions.
+Configure DI in the project.

-> Code: Create a simple API(HTTP) Client that implements two methods below:
+> Code: Write a simple API(HTTP) Client that implements two methods below:
-> String get(String url, String params);
+> String get(/* arg group */);
-> String put(String url, String params);
+> String put(/* arg group */);